 It is recommended that anyone travelling on behalf of the University (to conferences, meetings, field trips, placements etc) arranges travel insurance.

-Travel risk assessment and guidance during Covid-19 situation
+Travel (including fieldwork) risk assessment and guidance during Covid-19 situation

 It’s not automatic and can be applied for using the online application.

 Benefits of University Insurance

 The main benefits of the policy are;

 - £25m - Medical expenses (including evacuation and repatriation)

 - £10,000 – Personal Baggage (including laptops, up to £1000)

 - £5000 – Loss of money/credit cards

 Employee personal travel insurance is unlikely to provide cover if the air fares are paid by the University (the policy holder must be the person incurring the cost).